 What is known today as DC Comics was founded in 1934 by publishing entrepreneur Malcolm Wheeler-Nicholson under the name of "National Allied Publications".
 DC was formed by the merging of "National Allied Publications" and "Detective Comics Inc", as well as the affiliated "All-American Publications".
 Despite being officially known as "National Comics", the comic covers carried a "DC" logo and were referred to as a result of its nickname: "DC Comics".
-People had nicknamed it "DC" because of one its most popular comic series; Detective Comics and thus was born one of the world's most recognizable comic book brandings along with rivals Marvel publishing.
+People had nicknamed it "DC" in reference to Distinct of Columbia in Washington, due to the extreme patriotism during a time of war.
+Thus was born one of the world's most recognizable comic book brandings along with rivals Marvel publishing.

 The company did not officially change its name to DC Comics however, until 1977 during the presidency of Jenette Kahn.